rgopi2win/AnalyticalProblems/README.md

 > Jig is having a birthday!
 She will have a cake with one candle for each year of her age.
 When she blows out the candles, she’ll only be able to blow out the tallest ones.

-> Find and print the number of candles she can successfully blow out.
+:question: Find and print the number of candles she can successfully blow out.